emberjs/rfcs/text/0000-template-compiler-api.md

 }
 ```

 > This RFC is focused on making sure the scope accessors can do everything javascript can do, which is why we're including private fields.
-However, additional work beyond this RFC is required to make the template compiler parse expressions like `{{this.#secret}}` correctly.
+However, additional work beyond this RFC is required to make the template compiler correctly parse expressions like `{{this.#secret}}`.

 #### Implicit Form